uphold-forks/flare/README.md

 Once launched, your Flare node may take several minutes to bootstrap to the Coston testnet history.
 Once bootstrapped, you can send Web3 RPC requests to the Coston testnet through your node's RPC endpoint at: `http://127.0.0.1:9650/ext/bc/C/rpc`.

-The Coston testnet also has a block scanner at: https://flarescan.org
+The Coston testnet also has a block scanner at https://flarescan.org and a CFLR faucet at https://faucet.towolabs.com/.

 ## License: MIT